caneslarry/Sample-Video-Gallery/README.md

 link to an individual video playing page, `/videos/{video_id}` that has a single player and description of the video on it.

-* Video thumbnails can be retrieved using the video_id along with the [Wistia video api](https://wistia.com/support/developers/data-api#medias_show)
+* Video thumbnails can be retrieved using the video_id along with the [Wistia vi deo api](https://wistia.com/support/developers/data-api#medias_show)

 ## Layout
 * Nav Bar